wazzamatazz/csharp-repo-template/README.md

 ## Getting Started

+- Create a new repository on GitHub and choose this repository as the template, or click on the _"Use this template"_ button on the repository home page.
 - Rename the solution file in the root of the repository (`RENAME-ME.sln`).
 - Update `Directory.Build.props` in the root folder and replace the placeholder values in the shared project properties (e.g. `{{COMPANY_NAME}}`).
 - Create new library and application projects in the `src` folder.